juusokasperi/juusokasperi/README.md

 </p>

 - Open studies at Helsinki University; Python 1 & 2, basics of relational databases & the complete <a href="https://fullstackopen.com/en/">FullStackOpen</a> course.
-- Beginning studies at Hive Helsinki (part of the 42 School Network).

 ---